 The Shoe Doesn't Look Worn Out

-Most of the wear on a running shoe, at least the part that will lead to problems, occurs in the midsole if the shoes.
-The midsole is gradually compressing with every step and, and as it compresses, it is providing a decreasing amount of protection.
-And this deterioration of the midsole is not usually visible to the naked eye.
+Most of the wear on a running shoe, at least the part that will lead to problems, occurs in the midsole of the shoes.
+The midsole is gradually compressing with every step, and as it compresses, it provides a decreasing amount of protection.
+This deterioration of the midsole is not usually visible to the naked eye.
 So, just because you still have tread on the bottom of your shoe doesn’t mean it’s not worn out.

-If your having foot and ankle pain call Sol Foot & Ankle Centers at 562-433-0478.
+If you're having foot and ankle pain call Sol Foot & Ankle Centers at 562-433-0478.
 We provide comprehensive podiatrist treatment for a wide range of foot and ankle conditions.